chocolatetoothpaste/camino/README.md

+# Camino
-# Camino - One-stop routing for server- and client-side web applications
+One-stop routing for server- and client-side web applications

-**Active development, please submit bugs and suggestions to GitHub repository!**
+**Active development, please submit bugs and suggestions to GitHub repository to make Camino more awesome!!**
-***Camino will no longer post-process data from multipart/form-data requests, so if you are expecting nested form fields, you have to post-process yourself***
+**The documentation was wrong for a while, sorry for everyone who was probably super confused/pissed**

 Camino is a request middle layer.